Assistant Director, Operations & Development

 Visit the Humboldt Summer University website for full Session II course listings.
 Some example

 Open to NU and non-NU students from all majors meeting Northwestern's minimum application requirements.
+Eligibility for this program includes:

 Preference is given to students who have previously taken German courses at Northwestern, have otherwise acquired some knowledge of German, or enroll in German 115 in the spring quarter.